-After germination, you will need to strike a balance when watering.
+After germination (which takes 6 to 10 days under ideal conditions), you will need to strike a balance when watering.
 If you followed the advice above, hopefully you will have sandy soil with organic material, which will drain well.

 If you still have issues with wet soil, check out my article on how to improve soil drainage.

 On the other hand, if you soil is consistently too dry, you may need to set up a drip irrigation system that can water while you are away.
 This is especially true during hot, dry weather, or if your soil is extremely sandy and drains quickly.

 You can also use mulch, such as wood chips or cardboard, to prevent water from evaporating out of the soil quickly.
 For more information, check out my article on how to treat dry soil.

 Be careful to avoid excessive nitrogen in your soil if you want to grow carrots.
 Too much nitrogen will cause the tops (greens) of carrots to grow nice and thick.
 Unfortunately, this comes at the expense of the root, which is the part of the carrot you want to eat!

 You can end up with too much nitrogen in your soil if you use uncomposted manure or a fertilizer that is heavy in nitrogen.
 You can tell by looking at the three numbers on a fertilizer package: they are N-P-K, or nitrogen, phosphorus, and potassium.

 The first number is the fertilizer’s nitrogen content by weight.
 Avoid a fertilizer that is high-nitrogen when growing carrots.
 For more information, check out my article on low-nitrogen fertilizers.

 As mentioned earlier, you can grow carrots in raised beds, greenhouses, cold frames, containers, or grow bags instead of in your garden.